 - You rent out your mobile home or caravan

-Smoke alarm rules ACT
+Smoke alarm legislation ACT

 All homes built after 1994 in Australian Capital Territory are required to have mains powered smoke alarms installed, as per the Residential Tenancies Act 1997 amendments which came into effect in 2017.

-Smoke alarm rules WA
+Smoke alarm legislation WA

 Since 1997, any new properties or existing properties that have had significant renovations must have mains powered smoke alarms installed.
 From 2009, mains powered smoke alarms are required to be fitted in any residential buildings prior to sale, and since 2011 any rental properties.